 4. The landing page definition stands for the fact that it has as an aim users’ conversion.
 Thus, there are some requirements regarding landing page design.
-In order to avoid distractions and capture visitor’s attention, the landing page do not contain links to other sites, navigation bar, extra images.
+In order to avoid distractions and capture visitors’ attention, the landing page does not contain links to other sites, a navigation bar, or extra images.

-5. The landing page stands for originality, creativity when crafting the headline, visuals, and testimonials.
+5. The landing page stands for originality, and creativity when crafting the headline, visuals, and testimonials.

 6. Omniture says that by using landing pages, the conversion rate boosts by up to 25%.